Exotic Liriomyza leafminers

 - Liriomyza cicerina (chickpea leafminer) – not present in Australia

 The larvae of Liriomyza leafminers are yellow to white in colour and feed in the living plant tissue in tunnels beneath the surface of the plant.
-Larval mining tunnels can be seen on the leaves of infested plants (Figure 3 and 4).
+The larvae are very small and cannot be seen easily – only larval mining tunnels can be seen on the leaves of infested plants (Figures 3 and 4).

-Exotic leafminers leave squiggly white lines on impacted host plants (Figure 5).
-Heavy tunnelling damage reduces the ability of the plant to photosynthesise which can result in leaf death or premature leaf drop.
-Heavy infestations can leave stippling damage on plants from the feeding and egg laying sites of the adult females.
+Exotic leafminers leave squiggly white lines on impacted host plants (Figures 3–5).
+Tunnel patterns and sizes vary with different species.
+Heavy tunnelling damage reduces the ability of the plant to photosynthesise, which can result in leaf death or premature leaf drop.
+Heavy infestations can leave stippling damage on plants from the feeding and egg-laying sites of the adult females.
 Mine damage can also reduce crop yield and leave leafy green crops unmarketable due to the tunnelling left behind.

 Exotic leafminers have a very wide host ranges, including common weeds in the Asteraceae (sowthistle) and Solanaceae (nightshade) and Fabaceae families.
 Common vegetable crop hosts include:

-L. huidobrensis is widespread in Africa, Central America, South America, Europe and Asia.
+- L. huidobrensis is widespread in Africa, Central America, South America, Europe, Asia and now established in Victoria, New South Wales and Queensland in Australia.

-Liriomyza sativae is found almost worldwide, including under official control in Cape York, Australia.
+- Liriomyza sativae is found almost worldwide, including under official control in Torres Strait and Northern Peninsula Area of Queensland.

 Leafminers are spread through the movement of live host plants containing eggs, larvae, or adults, as well as the movement of pupae via contaminated soil.